SeanCassiere/nv-reservation-cc-update/README.md

 ## Development

 1. Clone the repository.
-2. Install dependencies `yarn install`.
+2. Install dependencies `npm run install`.
 3. Create a `.env` file and add the necessary `secrets` into it.
 You can use the `.env.example` file as a reference.
-4. Run the development server using `yarn dev`.
+4. Run the development server using `npm run dev`.

 ## Authors